candlepin/subscription-manager/src/dnf-plugins/product-id/README.md

 Requirements
 ------------

 You have two options.
-You can install Fedora 29 (beta) and then install libdnf and microdnf packages from default repositories or you can use following steps:
+You can install Fedora 29 and then install libdnf and microdnf packages from default repositories or you can use following steps: